jaeksoft/opensearchserver/src/doc/en/documentation/faq/parsing/configure_an_XPATH_parser.md

 # XML file

-One file containing 3 documents.
-We want to create one document in our index for each document of the file.
+In this example, we have one file containing three documents.
+Our goal is to create one document in the index for each document in the file.

 ![XML file used in this example](xpath_1_xmlfile.png)